bjnord/coding_practice/advent-2018/day-15/README.md

 So, you need to **find the outcome** of the battle in which the Elves have the **lowest integer attack power** (at least 4) that allows them to **win without a single death**.
 The Goblins always have an attack power of 3.

-In the first summarized example above, the lowest attack power the Elves need to win without losses is 15:
+In the first example above (the "entire sample combat"), the lowest attack power the Elves need to win without losses is 15:

 ```
 #######       #######